 Here are some additional tips to keep in mind when planning your travel:

-- Research your destination for any potential health or safety risks.
+- Before booking your trip: Research your destination for any potential health or safety risks.
 If you’re traveling internationally, check in with the local US Consulate or Embassy office to let them know you will be in the country for whatever amount of time you’re there.
 That way if a natural disaster or incident happens, the Consulate will know to look for you and provide you support if you need it.

-- When checking into your flight, do you also need to check baggage?
+- 24 hours before your trip: When checking into your flight, do you also need to check baggage?
 Can you check in on your mobile device or computer?
 There’s certainly pros and cons to checking into your flight early — one positive is that you’ll be able to guarantee your seat on the flight, but a negative is, if flights are delayed, canceled, or rescheduled, you may not be able to hop on the next most available flight.
 Keep these pros and cons in mind as you plan out the start of your trip.

-- How soon should you arrive at the airport before your flight?
+- 3 hours before your trip: How soon should you arrive at the airport before your flight?
 In the United States, TSA suggests accounting for the time it takes to find parking, find your check-in area, get through security, and the time it takes to get to your gate.
 Depending on the airport you’re using, this can mean showing anywhere from 3 hours to just an hour before your flight.
 Additionally, keep in mind that some airlines require you to check into your flight at least 30 mins before your flight leaves its gate, although this policy can vary depending on the airline you’re using, as well as the specific airport you’ll be departing from.
-If you’re anxious about checking in, you can contact TSA (or use their app) to determine how long the security lines are at your airport, and you can contact your airline to get more information on your flight and when you should check in.
+If you’re anxious about checking in, you can contact TSA (or use their app) to determine how long the security lines are at your airport, and you can contact your airline to get more information on your flight and when you should check-in.

 Make a Packing List

 Before your trip, you should also make a packing list that includes all the essential items you will need while on your trip.
 Keep in mind, you should always check the expected weather at your destination so you can bring the appropriate clothes to keep you warm or cool.
-Additionally, always make sure to bring any medications with you — especially if you’re flying, make sure to bring these with you on your carry on, just in case your luggage gets lost or stolen.
+Additionally, always make sure to bring any medications with you — especially if you’re flying, make sure to bring these with you on your carry-on, just in case your luggage gets lost or stolen.

 Other items, such as a toothbrush, toothpaste, makeup, shampoo, phone chargers, and more will most likely be available for purchase in the area that you’re visiting.
 If you’re trying to save space, or you simply forget an item, you can most likely purchase items when you arrive.
 However, if you plan on packing them, be sure to keep liquids in a bag in case they leak (pressure changes while flying or driving through mountains can cause packages to burst), and follow all the applicable laws if you’re flying with liquids in your carry on.

 When it comes to packing, keeping your luggage light can make traveling a lot easier.
-If you’re worried about space, try slimming down the clothes you bring or consider packing your luggage tightly to conserve space.
+If you’re worried about space, try slimming down the clothes you bring, or consider packing your luggage tightly to conserve space.